 According to the no-harmful-interference principle of FCC Part 15.5 and the FCC monitoring principle of FCC Part 15.29, the FCC Commission strongly recommends that even exempted products must meet the requirements of technical standards.
 If there is interference with the operation of other surrounding equipment during actual use and complaints are received, the FCC Commission still has the right to restrict the sale of its products.

-According to the requirements of KDB 89681, household appliances that have passed the SDoC process evaluation can voluntarily be marked with the FCC Logo, while exempted household appliances cannot be marked with the FCC Logo.
+According to the requirements of KDB 89681, household appliances that have passed the SDoC process evaluation can voluntarily be marked with the fcc logo, while exempted household appliances cannot be marked with the FCC Logo.
 Exempted household appliances can only voluntarily be marked with the FCC Logo after they have passed the SDoC process evaluation.

 At the same time, the label or manual of the household appliance product needs to have the following statement of compliance with the requirements of Part 15.
 Exempt household appliances cannot have the following declaration of compliance unless the exempted household appliances meet the requirements of SDoC.